gsunny130/lm_from_scratch/README.md

 ## Credits
-Architecture and structure inspired by [how-to-train-your-gpt](https://github.com/raiyanyahya/how-to-train-your-gpt) by Raiyan Yahya (MIT License) and Andrej Karpathy's nanoGPT.
+Architecture and structure inspired by [how-to-train-your-gpt](https://github.com/raiyanyahya/how-to-train-your-gpt) by Raiyan Yahya (MIT License) (credit for much of code, explanations, and examples) and Andrej Karpathy's nanoGPT.

 ## Architecture
 - **95M parameters**